-Do I still need a Firewall if everything is in the cloud?
+Do I still need a network firewall if everything is in the cloud?

 Ask yourself two questions: